Ducky-Chickens/bangazonCLI/README.md

   1. #### Create a customer account
   1. #### Choose active customer

-       Select a customer by there id to be used by the rest of the program.
+       Select a customer by their id to be used by the rest of the program.
 You cannot select a customer that does not exist.

   1. #### Create a payment option
   1. #### Add product to inventory